codeigniter4/CodeIgniter4/user_guide_src/source/database/query_builder.rst

         :rtype:     ``BaseBuilder``

         Adds field/value pairs to be inserted in a table later via ``insertBatch()``.
-        This method is deprecated.
+        .. important:: This method is deprecated.
 It will be removed in future releases.

     .. php:method:: update([$set = null[, $where = null[, $limit = null]]])